Bicycle Accident Deaths: A Frequency in Florida

 According to a November 2014 article by WPTV, police offers in Florida are stopping cyclists who are riding without a light after daylight hours, and providing lights to cyclists who can’t afford one on their own.

-If You’ve Been Injured in a Bike Accident in Florida
+If You’ve Been Injured in a Bike Accident in Fort Lauderdale

 Being in a bicycle accident is a terrifying experience, and can cause serious repercussions for your health and future.
 If you are injured in a cycling accident in Florida, you may have the right to recover damages by filing a civil suit against a negligent driver.
 A successful claim can provide you with the compensation you need to pay for your lost wages, medical bills, and any other damages suffered.

-If you need legal help, contact the attorneys at Chalik & Chalik for a free case consultation.
+If you need legal help, contact the Fort Lauderdale injury attorneys at Chalik & Chalik for a free case consultation.
 Our team will fight hard for you!
 Reach us today at 855-529-0269, or just fill out our contact form to schedule a consultation.